 What is your favorite feature of Markstrat?

-Do you have anything else you would like to share regarding your experience using Markstrat?
+Anything else you'd like to share about your experience with Markstrat?